damdigital/dot-net-technical-challenge/README.md

 ## Requirements
 There have been a number of user stories created to record the requirements of this system.
 The following of which has been assigned to you in order to start the project.

-As you will be the developer starting this project do think about how you may wish to architecture the solution.
+As you will be the developer starting this project do think about how you may wish to architect the solution.
 Your code will form the foundation of a much bigger project going forward.

 This story only relates to back end development, **no** front end styling or well structured HTML is required.
 A front end developer will pick up your solution later, taking your functionality and integrating their front end code.